jalbertcory/ArkDockerModUpdater/README.md

 * /serverdata/Steam/steamapps <> /mnt/cache/appdata/steamcmd/steamapps
 * /serverdata/serverfiles/Engine/Binaries/ThirdParty/SteamCMD/Linux/steamapps <> /mnt/cache/appdata/steamcmd/steamapps

+Also make sure to add `-automanagedmods` to the ExtraParameters

 ### RCON
 Additionally, any RCON must be setup correctly which means you need these parameters in your startup command line: `?RCONPort=<SomePort>?RCONEnabled=True?ServerAdminPassword=<YourServerAdminPassword>`.
 The server password must be here and not just in your GameUserSettings.ini for RCON to work.